hishamelbaz/big-mac/README.md

 ### [ripgrep](https://github.com/BurntSushi/ripgrep)

-A recrusive grep command that runs on a directory of files.
+A recursive grep command that runs on a directory of files.

 ```bash
 brew install ripgrep